enz/pentobi/INSTALL.md

 `-DPENTOBI_BUILD_KDE_THUMBNAILER=ON`.
 In this case, the KDE development files need to be installed (packages `libkf5kio-dev` and `extra-cmake-modules` on Debian-based distributions).

+Note that depending on your distribution, KDE will not search /usr/local for plugins, for example it might be necessary to add `QT_PLUGIN_PATH=/usr/local/lib/plugins` or `QT_PLUGIN_PATH=/usr/local/lib64/plugins` to `/etc/environment`.

+If the plugin is found, the KDE file manager shows an option to enable Blokus file previews in Configure Dolphin > General > Previews

 Installing
 ----------